 Exception for Split Income of an Adult Beneficiary

-As of 2018, new measures broaden the rules regarding the taxation of split income so that they now apply to adults resident in Canada who receive split income.
-Consequently, such adults must pay a tax on the portion of their income that is split income.
+Since 2018, new measures have been in place that broaden the rules regarding the taxation of split income so that they now apply to adults resident in Canada who receive split income.
+Consequently, such adults must pay income tax on the portion of their income that is split income.
 The tax must be calculated using form TP-766.3.4-V, Income Tax on Split Income.

 These rules do not apply to persons engaged in the activities of a business.
 Such persons can receive income from the business without being subject to the tax on split income.